Quad9DNS/documentation/docs/en/Setup_Guides/iOS/iOS_14_and_later_(Encrypted).md

     * **Apple Private Relay**: do not follow these instructions.
 Apple private relay will use its own DNS servers at the system level, with no way to override it.

-## Choosing DNS over TLS or DNS over HTTPS
+## TLS vs HTTPS

 DNS over HTTPS is recommended for most users.
-If the device will frequently connect to guest Wi-Fi, and/or networks you do not administrate.
+If the device will frequently connect to guest Wi-Fi and/or networks you do not administrate.
+HTTPS has a minuscule chance of being blocked on firewalls.

 DNS over TLS is recommended only if the device will mainly connect to Wi-Fi networks you control, or on corporate networks where DNS over TLS is allowed.
+TLS has a higher chance of being blocked on firewalls.

 ## Before You Start